 This degree is for students seeking to enter vocations in religious leadership with skills both in theology and counseling.
 Students enrolled in the joint degree program can complete the requirements for both the Divinity and Master of Arts in Counseling degrees in four years instead of the five years needed if each program is undertaken separately.
 The curriculum meets the accrediting standards for each degree program.
 The joint degree program is designed to ensure that students meet the educational requirements for licensure as professional counselors in North Carolina and most other states.

 Students in the joint degree program spend the first two years of the four year program enrolled in courses in the School of Divinity.
-During these first two years, students complete 54 semester hours of core courses, area electives and general electives.
+During these first two years, students complete on average 51-54 semester hours of required courses, area electives and general electives.
 The two-semester internship required during the second year of the MDiv curriculum is deferred until the second year of the counseling program.
 Joint degree students are required to complete through an ACPE accredited program a basic unit of Clinical Pastoral Education (CPE).
 Students generally meet the CPE requirement in a summer session during their first two years of the program.
 Guidelines for applying CPE credit toward the degree can be obtained through the Office of the Academic Dean.